 Whenever you feel compelled to follow a particular path, do so.
 And vice versa, if you feel you shouldn’t, under no circumstances go against your intuition.
 There should be no fear or ambition involved in your decision to stay on that path or abandon it.
 Instead, you must look carefully and consciously at each path.
 You owe it to yourself to ask one question: Is this a path my heart wants to take?
 And be honest when answering.
 Learning to recognize and trust your intuition takes courage and doesn’t come naturally to most of us.
 Nevertheless, it’s a fantastic journey to experience what happens when you learn to trust your intuition and act on it.

-Identifying the stories of the mind
+Pillar 9: Don't believe the stories of your mind

 The mind is a fantastic tool when you know how to use it effectively.
 It can, however, be incredibly destructive as well.
 To put it more accurately, it’s not that we misuse the mind, as it’s that it uses us.
 It’s as if we are possessed without knowing it, and we mistake the entity that has taken possession for ourselves.
 That is the problem of our age—we believe that we are our minds.